ministryofjustice/security-guidance/docs/passwords.md

 ## Distributing passwords to users

 There are times when a system needs to send a password to a user.
 An example is when granting access to a service for the first time.
-To send a password to a user, the mechanism used **shall** be secure.
+To send a password to a user, the mechanism used be secure.
 The protection should match the sensitivity of the information protected by password.

 Passwords created for a user should always be [single-use](#single-use-passwords).
 Use an out-of-band channel to send the password to the user.
 For example, send the password to the user's line manager who will give it to the user.